black-parrot/black-parrot/docs/interface_specification.md

 with memory or I/O devices.
 The goal is to provide a simple and understandable way to access any type of memory system, be it a shared bus or a more sophisticated network-on-chip scheme.
-The Memory Interface can easily be transduced to standard protocols such as AXI, AXI-lite or WishBone, and is implemented using the BedRock network interfaces.
+The Memory Interface can easily be transduced to standard protocols such as AXI, AXI-lite or WishBone, and is implemented using the BedRock Burst network interfaces.

 A memory command or response packet is composed of:
 - Message type